-For many industries, the supply chain comprises multiple steps, right from sourcing raw material to the transportation of finished goods to widespread warehouses and then distributing them to retail outlets or customer locations.
+For many industries, the supply chain comprises multiple steps, from sourcing raw material to transporting finished goods to widespread warehouses and then distributing them to retail outlets or customer locations.
 With the help of a route optimization solution, enterprises can optimize network designs throughout the supply chain, including the physical flow of goods from one location to another, accurate placement of supply chain nodes, warehouses, and distribution hubs as well as multi-echelon inventory optimization.
 Efficient network planning improves distribution efficiencies and reduces energy consumption for businesses.

 Delivery Route Optimization

 When planning delivery dispatches to a few customers, manual route planning might be effective.
 But when it comes to thousands of daily deliveries spread across various locations, pen and paper planning tends to be inaccurate.
 Route optimization software automates daily logistics operations by planning daily dispatches and delivery routes, considering real-world constraints such as zone-based restrictions, traffic conditions, and rider preferences.
 Optimal route planning results in faster deliveries, lesser distance covered, and thus, less fuel spent on the ground.

 Advanced route optimization software helps logistics managers track and monitor ground operations in real time, improving end-to-end supply chain visibility and traceability.
 With the help of real-time visibility tools, it is possible to mitigate fuel wastage during idle hours or in traffic.
 Companies can also accommodate dynamic orders or pick returns when vehicles are traveling empty, resulting in fewer empty miles, often called “deadhead” miles.